asm-products/readraptor/README.md

       }
     }

-### Example: Immediate email + Daily Digest
+### Digest emails

 What if some users want immediate emails and others want daily digests?
 No problemo!
-You can register a callback for 1 minute, then 24 hours and specify the expected users in each.
+You can register a callback for 1 minute, then 24 hours and specify the expected users in each callback.

     curl -X POST $RR_URL/content_items \
          -u $RR_API_KEY: \
          -d '{
            "key": "content_1",
-           "expected": ["immediate_user", "digest_user"],
            "callbacks": [{
              "delay": "1m",
              "expected": ["immediate_user"],